 For the eighth year in a row, Port of Seattle cruise terminals welcomed over 800,000 revenue passengers.

-An estimated $30 million dollars of improvements commence at the Bell Street Cruise Terminal (Pier 66) as part of a joint agreement between Norwegian Cruise Line Holdings and the Port of Seattle.
-The renovated terminal features three times the square footage within the same walls of the prior facility, and was custom designed to handle the 4,000 passenger Norwegian Bliss.
+An estimated $30 million dollars of improvements commence at the Bell Street Pier Cruise Terminal at Pier 66 as part of the lease agreement between Norwegian Cruise Line Holdings and the Port of Seattle.
+The renovated terminal features three times the square footage within the same walls of the prior facility, and was custom-designed to handle the 4,000 passenger Norwegian Bliss.

 2016